 Protect the Product and Machine With the Four-Corner Controlled Press

-So let’s look back to our initial concerns.
+Let’s look back at our initial concerns.
 Is compression bad for a mattress?
-Not if you’re using a machine that monitors its measurements in real time.
+Not if you’re using a machine that monitors its measurements in real-time.
 Will it damage a product?
 Not if you’re using the right amount of tonnage, no more and no less.
 Is a heavier press better or worse?
 It depends.
 Our press has the capacity for more tonnage, but we believe the conversation should start with doing what’s right for each product.